Business Disposal Dealers - Auto Industry Division

 - $50,000 for Business Disposal Dealers

 - Secure Verifiable Identification — A photocopy of an appropriate identification such as a Colorado Driver License for the applicant (unless the applicant is a corporation or LLC ) and all people who filled out an Addendum (DR 2996).
-For more information visit the Secretary of State website.
+For more information refer to the SVID Matrix form.

 - Verification of Fingerprints — Provide a receipt or confirmation from a 3rd party vendor OR two (2) fingerprint cards and the Verification of Fingerprints form (DR 2197).
 Visit the Verification of Fingerprints page of this website for specific requirements that must be met by all applicants.
 Fingerprints are not required for additional or renewal applications.

 - Affidavit — Restrictions on Public Benefits (DR 4679) - must be filled out by applicant (unless the applicant is a corporation or LLC) and all people who filled out an Addendum (DR 2996).